What is your name?

 You are notoriously hard to convince to do book readings and similar appearances.

-Are writers loners?
+Are you, or are writers loners?

 Writers can't work in a vacuum, where else would we find material if not from life?
 Solitude is what we need.
 We need emotional space.
 We write when we're asleep, and when we're awake, constantly chewing on the plot, the right words, character traits, etc. It may be difficult for our loved ones.
 It makes us seem aloof, but be sure we are paying attention, collecting material.